maxonthegit/PPspliT/README.md

 file as follows:
   * Update the release number if required.
   * Save the file (`PPspliT.pptm`).
+  * Copy the updated source code and paste it to file `PPspliT-source.txt`.
   * Export the same file as a PowerPoint add-in (`PPspliT.ppam`).
   * Open `PPspliT.pptm` using the Office 2007 Custom UI Editor or the Office RibbonX Editor, update the release number if required, and save the file.